withastro/astro/packages/upgrade/README.md

 It is possible to pass a specific `tag` to resolve packages against.
 If not included, `@astrojs/upgrade` looks for the `latest` tag.

-As an example, Astro often releases `beta` versions prior to an upcoming major release.
-Your project could be updated by running the following commands.
+For example, Astro often releases `beta` versions prior to an upcoming major release.
+Upgrade an existing Astro project and it's dependencies to the `beta` version using one of the following commands:

 **With NPM:**